ZiruiYannn/Computer-Algebra-for-Crypto/README.md

 # Computer-Algebra-for-Crypto
-This is for Computer Algebra for Cryptography (B-KUL-H0E74A), a master-level course in KU Leuven.
+This repository is for the course Computer Algebra for Cryptography